Straw Bale Garden

 Straw bales become pretty heavy after being saturated with water; thus, before planting, you should carefully consider the location of your straw bale garden.
-Having a site that receives a significant amount of direct sunshine, at least six to eight hours a day for most vegetables, is the single most crucial need.
+The most crucial need is a site that receives a significant amount of direct sunshine, at least six to eight hours a day for most vegetables.

 Ideally, the bales should be placed on their sides, with the cut ends of the plant stalks pointing upward and the twine bands running down the edges.
 Place the bales in a configuration that is most suitable for how you do your gardening.
 When arranging the bales, some individuals like to do it in a row, while others prefer to place them in an L or U shape.
 It is also possible to butt the hay bales against one another to create a larger raised bed; however, you must ensure that you will still have access to the garden's center to tend to the plants.

-Be aware that when the bales degrade, they will shrink, which will increase the space that exists between the bales.
-When gaps like these form in a garden, some gardeners immediately fill them with an extra compost and soil combination.
+Be aware that when the bales degrade, they will shrink, increasing the space between the bales.
+When gaps like these form in a garden, some gardeners fill them with an extra compost and soil combination.

-The process of getting straw bales ready for planting, which is also known as conditioning in some circles, entails beginning the decomposition process first.
+Getting straw bales ready for planting, also known as conditioning in some circles, entails beginning the decomposition process first.
 It takes anything from one to twelve days to properly prepare.

 As soon as the hay bales have been arranged as you desire, apply a thick coating of high-nitrogen fertilizer on top.
-Using water to the fertilizer and ensuring that each bale is completely soaked in it should be done every day for many days.
+Using water as the fertilizer and ensuring that each bale is completely soaked in it should be done daily for many days.
 After every couple of days, add more fertilizer and lay it out pleasantly, then wash the bales each time.
-For this stage of the conditioning process, the optimum formulation is a fertilizer that is heavy in nitrogen and is often applied to lawns.
+For this stage of the conditioning process, the optimum formulation is a fertilizer heavy in nitrogen and often applied to lawns.

 After you have seen the straw warming up and disintegrating, cover the top of the bales with a layer between two and three inches thick, consisting of a mixture of potting soil and regular compost.
-This is the only growth media you will need if you lay it over straw that has already started the decomposition process.
+This is the only growth media you will need if you lay it over a straw that has already started decomposition.

 If you want to plant seedlings in a straw bale, you must take a pointed trowel, put it down into the straw, and then move it back and forth to make a place for the seedling.
-As is customary, ensure that seedlings are not planted any more profound than they are in the nursery container in which they were grown.
+As is customary, ensure that seedlings are not planted any more profoundly than in the nursery container where they were grown.
 In addition, try to position the taller plants toward the back of the bale so that as they develop, they won't cast a shadow over the more delicate plants in the front.